-Weekly private lessons are offered in 30, 45, or 60 minute sessions, depending on the student’s age or level.
+Weekly private lessons are offered in 30-, 45-, or 60-minute sessions, depending on the student’s age or level.

 Students are required to have:

 o A suitable instrument at home for practice.

 o Piano students are encouraged to have an acoustic piano with at least two (2) working pedals and a bench of the correct height.
-(Digital pianos and electric keyboards do not make an acceptable instrument for practicing basic piano skills.
+(Digital pianos and electric keyboards do not make an ideal instrument for practicing basic piano skills.
 An acoustic piano is highly encouraged.)
-Acoustic pianos must be tuned at least once a year.
+Acoustic pianos generally must be tuned at least once a year.
 Be sure to ask for a referral to an experienced tuner.

 o Violin students must have an acoustic violin in acceptable working order with no broken strings or parts, and a bow of an acceptable quality that is maintained and re-haired as needed.
 Be sure to ask for a referral to an experienced violin repairman.

 o A tote bag for carrying music and other supplies.

 o Sharpened/Mechanical pencils for marking music and taking notes (Never leave the house without one!)

-Shoulder rest, towel, and rosin for violin students only.
+o Shoulder rest, towel, and rosin for violin students only.

 o Flashcards that will be used to review key concepts and notes

-MUSIC BOOKS.
-The instructor cannot teach lessons without lesson books and cannot promise that there will always be backups available if a student forgets his or her book. ***Please note, that the instructor is willing to obtain these items for the student, but will expect to be reimbursed for the cost of the materials, plus sales tax.
+o MUSIC BOOKS!
+The instructor cannot teach lessons without lesson books and cannot promise that backups will always be available if a student forgets his or her book. ***Please note, that the instructor is willing to obtain these items for the student, but will expect to be reimbursed for the cost of the materials, plus sales tax.

 Students are responsible for practicing their full assignment and preparing the lesson material that has been assigned to them.
 Students will record their practice time using the Tonara app.